Zola Budd: Relocation to U.S.

 Pieterse at the 2012 Comrades Marathon.
 She finished in seventh place in the 2014 race, and was the first female veteran to cross the line.

 Following allegations of her husband having an affair, Budd, under her married name Pieterse, and her three children relocated to Myrtle Beach, South Carolina, US, in August 2008; her husband joined them later.
 She initially had a two-year visa that allowed her to compete on the US masters' circuit.
 She raced in the South Carolina division of USA Track and Field, winning the women's division of the Dasani Half-Marathon during Bi-Lo Myrtle Beach Marathon on 14 February 2009 with a time of 1:20:41.

-On 12 January 2012, she announced her participation in the 2012 edition of the nearly 90 km Comrades (ultra)Marathon which was held on 3 June 2012.
-She would also participate in the Two Oceans Marathon during the Easter weekend of 2012 as she trained towards the Comrades Marathon which she ended up finishing in 8:06:09 (she was the 37th female finisher), earning a Bill Rowan Medal.
+On 12 January 2012, she announced her participation in the 2012 edition of the nearly 90 km Comrades Marathon which was held on 3 June 2012.
+She also participated in the Two Oceans Marathon during the Easter weekend of 2012 as she trained towards the Comrades Marathon which she ended up finishing in 8:06:09 (she was the 37th female finisher), earning a Bill Rowan Medal.
 Although she planned to also run the Comrades in 2013 she withdrew due to illness.

 In June 2014, Budd entered the Comrades again, hoping for an overall silver medal and for a time under 7 hours 30 minutes (7:30:00).
 Budd beat her time target, finishing with a time of 6:55:55 and earning a gold medal for a top 10 finish as well as a gold medal as the 1st 'veteran' (senior) finisher while coming in as the 7th female finisher overall (the first six being at least 10 years her junior).
 Budd dedicated her 2014 Comrades run to South African teacher Pierre Korkie, held captive in Yemen by Al-Qaeda for one year.
 She was stripped of her 'veteran' gold medal (but not of her cash prize for finishing 7th overall) following accusations that she did not display a small age category tag on her running vest, in addition to the veteran designation already displayed on her running bib.
 Budd and her coach pointed out that the veteran gold medal and silver medal were then given to two runners who also did not have the small age category tag on their running vests, and announced in September 2014 that they had started court proceedings against the Comrades Marathon Association to have her veteran win reinstated.

-In March 2015, Budd won the Run Hard Columbia (SC) Marathon in a time of 3:05:27.
+In March 2015, Budd won the Run Hard Columbia (US) Marathon in a time of 3:05:27.

 As of July 2020, she was an Assistant Cross Country and Girls Track Coach at Conway High School in Conway, South Carolina; and volunteered as assistant coach at Coastal Carolina University, also in Conway.

 She moved back to South Africa in 2021.